-For the most up-to-date information about how the campus is responding to COVID-19, please visit SF State’s COVID-19 page.
+For the most up-to-date information about how the campus is responding to COVID-19, please visit SF State’s Campus Comeback website.

-We have transitioned to remote operations, but we are still available to support you through your next steps of the college admission process.
-There are multiple ways to get in touch with us during this time:
+We are available to support you through your next steps of the college admission process.
+Here's how you can get in touch with us:

 Domestic admissions: 415-338-6486

 Prospective students: email@example.com